MirantisContainers/mke-docs/content/docs/setup/getting-started/create-a-cluster.md

 In the configuration file, edit the `hosts` section to match your roster of nodes.

+---
+***Note***

-> Configure the cluster nodes in advance, in accordance with the [system requirements](prerequisites.md#system-requirements-for-cluster-nodes).
+Configure the cluster nodes in advance, in accordance with the [system requirements](prerequisites.md#system-requirements-for-cluster-nodes).

->
-> Node provisioning is managed by the cluster administrators.
+Node provisioning is managed by the cluster administrators.
 You can, for instance, use Terraform to create the nodes in a cloud provider.
+[Example
-[Example Terraform configuration](k0s-in-aws/terraform-scenario.md).
+Terraform configuration](k0s-in-aws/terraform-scenario.md).

+---

 You must provide SSH information for each cluster node, as well as the role of the node: